Alberta Main Street Approach

 Alberta Main Street is volunteer-driven.
-We are led by a fabulous Board of Director and our creative work teams: Promotions, Business Development/Organization, and Design.
+We are led by a Board of Directors and creative work teams: Promotions, Business Development/Organization, and Design.

-Business Development/Organization – We connect businesses on Alberta and home-based businesses throughout N/NE Portland to small business resources, business planning, and other forms of assistance.
-This team sponsors regular business workshops and business mentor connections.
+Business Development/Organization – The Business Development/Organization team connects businesses on Alberta and home-based businesses throughout NE Portland to small business resources, business planning and other forms of assistance.
+This team sponsors regular business workshops and business mentorship.

 Design – The Design Team works to make visual improvements in the neighborhood business district through good design compatible with historic features.

 Communities that have developed this approach in their own business districts on average have had a reinvestment rate of $40.35 for every one-dollar spent.
 For more information, you can visit the website of the National Main Street Program.